psam21/cb/docs/heritage-contribution-system.md

 ### Route Structure
 ```
+/my-shop                  # Existing shop products page (unchanged)
-/contribute               # Main contribution page with heritage form integrated
+/contribute               # Heritage contribution form (create new heritage)
-/my-contributions         # View all user's contributions (shop + heritage)
+/my-contributions         # Heritage contributions management (heritage only)
-/my-contributions/edit/[id]  # Edit existing contribution (shop or heritage)
+/my-contributions/edit/[id]  # Edit existing heritage contribution
 ```

-**Note:** Heritage contributions are created via the main `/contribute` page.
-There is no separate `/heritage` or `/heritage/create` route - the heritage form is integrated directly into the contribute page flow.
+**Note:**
+- Heritage form is integrated into `/contribute` page (no separate `/heritage` route)
+- `/my-shop` remains unchanged for shop products
+- `/my-contributions` is for heritage only (NOT shop products)
+- Both shop and heritage use Kind 30023, differentiated by `content-type` tag

 ---